boltKrank/win_adobe_type_workaround/README.md

 Once the tasks have been run and the immediate workaround is in place, there are declaritive classes to enforce the state, making sure the nodes don't deviate from the fixed state.

 ## Setup

-### What win_adobe_type_workaround affects **OPTIONAL**

-If it's obvious what your module touches, you can skip this section.
-For example, folks can probably figure out that your mysql_instance module affects their MySQL instances.

-If there's more that they should know about, though, this is the place to mention:

-* Files, packages, services, or operations that the module will alter, impact, or execute.
-* Dependencies that your module automatically installs.
-* Warnings or other important notices.

 ### Setup Requirements